 Each simulated dataset contained K studies (K = 12, 30 and 100 was tested).
 Because studies often vary in the number of effect sizes they contain, the number of effect sizes per study, L, was treated as a random variable.
 We simulated L using a double Poisson distribution, which is a discrete probability distribution that can be under/over dispersed relative to a Poisson distribution via a multiplicative dispersion parameter.
-We drew values from a random double Poisson distribution (‘rDPO’ function in the gamlss.dist package) with a mean of 2 and a multiplicative dispersion parameter of 2.88, before adding 1 (to prevent 0 values).
+In the main text, the simulation drew values from a random double Poisson distribution (‘rDPO’ function in the gamlss.dist package) with a mean of 2 and a multiplicative dispersion parameter of 2.88, before adding 1 (to prevent 0 values).
 This resulted in L having a minimum of 1, a mean of 3, and SD of 2.4 (i.e., dispersion of 1.92).
+We termed this set of parameters Set I. We also simulated a second set where L is fixed to 1 (i.e. each study had only one effect size; L = 1, dispersion = 0), which we called Set II.
+Set II is equivalent to a meta-analysis with just one effect size per study (i.e., no dependency), and which would be assessed using a standard random-effects meta-analysis.

 To simulate effect sizes that were correlated in a hierarchal manner we assumed an overall lnRR () of 0.3 (e0.3 = 1.35, or a 35% increase in the mean) with either negligible (2 = 910-6 or / = 0.01) or a high level of total heterogeneity (2 = 0.09 or / = 1).
-This heterogeneity was partitioned between among-, and within-study level effects assuming a given intra-class correlation (ICCStudy; values of 0 and 0.5 were tested) such that the lth effect size (l = 1 … L) in the kth (k = 1 … K) study, kl, was drawn from a hierarchical pair of random normal distributions (‘rnorm’ function in base R) as:
+This heterogeneity was partitioned between among-, and within-study level effects assuming a given intra-class correlation (ICCS; values of 0 and 0.5 were tested) such that the lth effect size (l = 1 … L) in the kth (k = 1 … K) study, kl, was drawn from a hierarchical pair of random normal distributions (‘rnorm’ function in base R) as: